-Mixing your own homemade vape juice from your own ingredients is by far the least expensive way to vape in the UK.
+Mixing your own homemade vape juice from your own ingredients is by far the least expensive way to vape.
 If you’re buying branded vape juices right now, then DIY vaping could save you literally hundreds of pounds a year on vape juice.

 Not convinced?
-Here’s a guide to show you how inexpensive home-made vape juice making can be.
-Hopefully, you’ll see just how much money you can save by mixing your own delicious vape juice at home.
+Here’s a guide to show you how inexpensive home-made vape juice making can be, and how much money you can save with homemade vape juice.

 How much does it cost to make your own homemade vape juice?

 On average, the cost of mixing your own vape juice works out at around £12.50 per month in UK.
 That’s around £150 per year in total.

 Contrary to what your vape juice supplier might have you believe, branded off-the-shelf e-liquids are made from low-cost ingredients.
 And the good news is that you can get hold of all of these supplies easily in the UK.
 What’s more, you can buy them without spending much money at all.

 To see home much money you could save let’s start by comparing the cost of DIY vaping with pre-mixed 10 ml bottles of vape juice.

 Is homemade vape juice cheaper than premixed e liquid?

 Homemade vape juice is much cheaper than buying 10ml bottles of premixed e liquid, which total £1,460 per year based on 10ml per day usage at average £4 per bottle.
 Using the same amount of homemade vape juice instead will cost you at most 50 pence per day, or £182 per year.

 Average DIY vape juice cost per month / year